eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 2) Click "Run Search" in the first tab page (if you need to get only timing and original images with potential subs go after this step to the last tab page and press "Create Empty Sub")
 3) MOST IMPORTANT PART: Before continue: Check does subtitles has darker border color then subtitles text color (in most case it is so, if not than disable checkbox "Characters Border Is Darker" in first right setting in "Settings tab")
 In most cases program correctly identify which color is related to subtitles text but in some cases it is too complicated, in such cases decision will be applied according this setting.
-4) Click "Create Cleared TXT Images" on the last tab page (for get Text Mining, if you plan to OCR text after in other software)
+4) Click "Create Cleared TXTImages" on the last tab page (for get Text Mining, if you plan to OCR text after in other software)

 Video instructions:
 There are many instructions which can be found in youtube and was made by this program users.